English

 Advantages of using an ITSM tool

 An ITSM tool is, by definition, a complete solution.
-There are elements such as a Knowledge base, Business Rules, Workflows, Incidents and Problems management, SLAs and KPIs.
+There are elements such as a knowledge base, Business Rules, workflow, Incidents and Problems management, SLAs and KPIs.

-Additionally, those extra functionalities allows for the user to be more proactive, which you can take advantage of by implementing a self-service portal in your Helpdesk.
-Users can go in the knowledge base in order to find the solution to their specific issue.
+Additionally, those extra functionalities allow for the user to be more proactive, which you can take advantage of by implementing a self-service portal in your Helpdesk.
+Users can go into the knowledge base to find the solution to their specific issue.
 This prevents resources from drowning under a heavy flow of requests.

 The limits of an ITSM solution depend on you and on how far you are willing to push the solution in your business.